 (b) one-third of the holding fee paid by the licensee if the licensee is granted a triennial certificate one year or more, but less than 2 years, after paying the holding fee.

 [Regulation 4A inserted in Gazette 25 Jun 1996 p.
 2924; amended in Gazette 17 Jun 2008 p.
-2558.]
+2558; 30 Jun 2011 p.
+2671.]

 4AA.
 CPD activities

-(1) For each calendar year the Board is to approve educational activities in accordance with this regulation.
+(1) For each calendar year the Commissioner is to approve educational activities in accordance with this regulation.

 (2) In approving an educational activity under subregulation (1) —

-(a) the Board is to specify a point value for the educational activity, and may specify different point values in relation to different regulated persons or classes of regulated persons; and
+(a) the Commissioner is to specify a point value for the educational activity, and may specify different point values in relation to different regulated persons or classes of regulated persons; and

-(b) the Board is to specify the CPD subject or CPD subjects in relation to which the educational activity is approved; and
+(b) the Commissioner is to specify the CPD subject or CPD subjects in relation to which the educational activity is approved; and

-(c) the Board may approve the educational activity in relation only to specified regulated persons or a specified class of regulated persons.
+(c) the Commissioner may approve the educational activity in relation only to specified regulated persons or a specified class of regulated persons.

 (3) Before the relevant day for each calendar year, in relation to each regulated person —

-(a) the Board is to approve educational activities for that calendar year under subregulation (1) which have an aggregate point value of at least 10; and
+(a) the Commissioner is to approve educational activities for that calendar year under subregulation (1) which have an aggregate point value of at least 10; and

-(b) the Board may specify one or more CPD activities for that calendar year as mandatory CPD activities for that calendar year.
+(b) the Commissioner may specify one or more CPD activities for that calendar year as mandatory CPD activities for that calendar year.

-(4) At any time after the relevant day for each calendar year the Board may approve further educational activities for that calendar year under subregulation (1).
+(4) At any time after the relevant day for each calendar year the Commissioner may approve further educational activities for that calendar year under subregulation (1).

-(5) Throughout each calendar year the Board is to maintain on its website an up-to-date notice setting out —
+(5) Throughout each calendar year the Commissioner is to maintain on the website maintained by the Commissioner an up-to-date notice setting out —

 (a) sufficient details to identify each CPD activity for that calendar year for each regulated person; and